 "It is just not worth the risk," Tshering told the AP.
 "To get one body off of the mountain, they are risking the lives of 10 more people."

 Despite the unforgiving nature of Everest, its attraction to thrill-seekers remains strong.
-In 2018, a record-breaking 802 people summited with five reported deaths.
-With the spring window once more approaching, more than 1,000 people are expected to make the attempt.
+In 2018, a record-breaking 802 people summited with five reported deaths, and more than 1,000 people were expected to make the attempt in 2019.
+Nine climbers died on the Nepali side of Everest in May, along with two on the Tibetan side, making 2019 the mountain's deadliest climbing season since 2015.

 According to mountaineer Alan Arnette, who runs a popular Everest blog, the lack of qualified sherpas to support these record crowds is a serious concern going forward.